johnmschneider/BluC/README.md

 The BluC compiler is currently undergoing a major rewrite.
 This compiler is only a prototype, and the actual compiler will be self-hosted.

-### Introduction of Semantic Versioning
-I feel the codebase is sufficiently large and designed in such a way that Semantic Versioning between each github push would be highly beneficial.

-This project will now follow the rules of Semantic Versioning.
+### License change
+Versions from 0.2.1-alpha and greater (unless specified as a different license) are now licensed under the Apache 2.0 license.
+This is to allow greater program usage than the GPL provides.

 ### Version
-The current version is <b>0.2.0-alpha</b><br/>
+The current version is <b>0.2.1-alpha</b><br/>
 This follows the Semantic Versioning guidelines.

 ### Functionality status